intelligent-soft-robots/pam_vicon/doc/configure_o80_driver_subjects.rst

 :cpp:class:`vicon_transformer::ViconReceiver` contain a variable-sized map with all subjects that are reported by the Vicon Tracker software, this is can unfortunately not be used with o80 as the inter-process communication via shared memory requires that data types are of fixed size.
-This does not work go with a variable amount of subjects, each having a name of variable length.
+This does not work with a variable amount of subjects, each having a name of variable length.

 Instead, the o80 driver provides the data as